 If you do decide to run with music, you should plan to have a playlist that lasts about 5 hours and make sure it is music you like – playing around with your phone to change tracks is distracting.

 In 2016, as part of my plea for charity donations, I gave my donors the option to choose songs on my running list.
 I didn’t listen to the playlist until the day of the race and it was such a fun, surprising selection of music.
 I highly recommend crowdsourcing your friends for music choices!
-In fact, I’m taking suggestions for my 2018 playlist right now.
-Please check it out on Spotify and add your tracks!
+My 2018 playlist originated from suggestions from friends.
+Please check it out on Spotify!

 Finding Your Mates